TritonDataCenter/rfd/rfd/0034/README.md

     $ triton instance migrate --list
     INSTANCE   STATUS   PROGRESS

-    $ triton instance migrate 4a364ec6
+    $ triton instance migrate [--automatic] 4a364ec6
     This will migrate instance 4a364ec6 (myinstance).
     The migration will take approximately 1h45m.
     Do you wish to continue y/n? y
     Migration of 4a364ec6 has started.
     You can watch the migration using:
       triton instance migrate --watch 4a364ec6
-    or you can cancel the migration using: triton instance migrate --cancel 4a364ec6
+    or you can pause or abort the migration using: triton instance migrate --pause|--abort 4a364ec6

     $ triton ls  # shows 'M' flag meaning the instance is migrating SHORTID   NAME        IMG       STATE     FLAGS  AGE
     4a364ec6  myinstance  46b4ceef  running   MDF    3d

-    $ triton instance migrate --watch $id
+    $ triton instance migrate --watch 4a364ec6
     Migration progress ($migrateUuid):
     ✓ making a reservation (3m18s)
-    ✓ synchronizing filesystems (13% ETA 1h33m)
+    ☐ synchronizing filesystems (13% ETA 1h33m)
     <Ctrl-C ... migration still continues>

-    $ triton instance migrate --watch $id
+    $ triton instance migrate --watch 4a364ec6
     Migration progress ($migrateUuid):
     ✓ making a reservation (3m18s)
+    ✓ synchronizing filesystems (1h52m07s)
+    ✓ synchronizing filesystems (1h52m07s)
     ✓ synchronizing filesystems (1h52m07s)
     ✓ stopping instance (19s)
     ✓ re-synchronizing filesystems (1m19s)